 School Improvement Leadership

 The School Improvement Leadership programs focus on instructional leadership.
-During a year-long practicum, participants will apply theories and practices from course work in the school environment.
-These programs are Maryland-approved programs for Administrator 1 certification.
+The programs culminate in a year-long practicum, where candidates apply theories and skills from coursework in the school environment.
+These programs are MSDE-approved for Supervision of Instruction/Assistant Principal/Principal licensure eligibility.

 Program options available for: